-All through scripture the Lord’s church is clearly defined as regenerate believers only.
-We come together to worship the true God we believe in, but “go out” into the world to evangelize and bear witness to unbelievers, inviting only those who receive the message into the fold.
+All through scripture the church is clearly defined as regenerate believers only.
+We come together to worship the one true God, but “go out” into the world to evangelize and bear witness to unbelievers, inviting only those who receive the message into the fold.
 I must say that I have searched the scriptures for any sign of the church growth and evangelistic antics of today but I found only the opposite.
-The early church did not roll out the red carpet to manipulate as many unbelievers as possible into the church by way of a cozy, non-church like decor, unoffensive messages or designated elite parking spaces; on the contrary, the churches of the apostles did all they could to keep the corruption of the world out!
-As far as service, they served Christ by serving the brethren (other believers) to equip them spiritually and financially for the spread of the gospel.
+The early church did not roll out the red carpet to manipulate as many unbelievers as possible into the church by way of a cozy, un-churchy decor, unoffensive messages or designated elite parking spaces; on the contrary, the churches of the apostles did all they could to keep the corruption of the world out!
+As far as service, they served Christ by serving the brethren (other believers) to equip them spiritually and financially as needed and for the spread of the gospel.
 And there are no passages of scripture where we see the Lords people caught up in any of the social action or poverty driven schemes that plague the church today.
 Christian charity outside the church is done on an individual basis (as a believer is moved or compelled to help a stranger), not corporately.
-There is no support in all of scripture of the idea that the assembly of believers worshipping the God we love and believe in is to be an evangelistic arena – they went out with the message and only allowed those who received the message into the church.
-I found as I studied that the apostles often addressed issues that deal with unbelief in the assembly because they were well aware of the problem of false conversion inside the church, or even an unbeliever that might be led through the doors by the Holy Spirit- but this was spontaneous and occasional, not intentional or by practice.
+There is no support in all of scripture of the idea that the assembly of believers worshipping the God we believe in is to be an evangelistic arena – the worship of Christ to the glory of God for the edification of saints was the focus of the sabbath day.
+I found as I studied that the apostles often addressed issues that deal with unbelief in the assembly because they were well aware of the problem of false conversion inside the church, or the random stranger that might be led through the doors by the Holy Spirit- but this was spontaneous and occasional, not intentional or by practice.
 And it is a far cry from what is happening in churches today, as they cater to the unbelieving world.
 In an outward sign of clear disobedience the modern church routinely uses manipulative tactics to attract the world, as well as tolerance of blatantly unrepentant sinners who come and go as they please without any sign of repentance, and in many cases no profession of faith.
-The unconverted are still in the darkness and incapable of worship (John 4:24, 2 Cor 4:4), so why would they ever be invited to participate in something to which they are incapable?
+The unconverted are spiritually dead and therefore incapable of worship (John 4:24, 2 Cor 4:4), so why would they ever be invited to participate in something to which they are incapable?
 Why would any church or pastor by way of invitation seek to deceive an unbeliever into thinking he can worship God ?
 Moreover, how can their presence in a worship service honor or please God?

 “Faith, as humility, hope, and love all come up for a memorial before God, through the worship and meditation of Christ.
 But it is otherwise with the unsaved, whose carnal heart is like some fen or bog, and every prayer thence proceeding is an evil vapor reeking and rising from the dunghill.
 Never did those five cities of the plain send up such poisonous smells to heaven, which God being not able to abide, sent down upon them a counter poison of fire and brimstone.”